krishna-purohith/dev-portfolio/project-ideas/README.md

-# Projects 🚀
+# Project Ideas

-This folder contains my fullstack and side projects.
-Each project lives in its own folder with frontend, backend, and documentation.
+This folder contains drafts, notes, and experiments.
+For full projects, check out my other repositories: